| Theft of IT equipment and data, as well as espionage and cyber sabotage, could cost Germany €206 billion in 2023. (Source: Shutterstock) |

-According to a survey by the German Digital Association (Bitkom), with more than 1,000 companies, the damage to the economy is estimated to exceed 200 billion euros for the third consecutive year.
+According to a survey by the German digital association Bitkom, which included more than 1,000 companies, the estimated damage to the economy has exceeded 200 billion euros for the third consecutive year.

-“The German economy is a very attractive target for cybercriminals and hostile forces.
-The line between organized crime and state-controlled actors is very blurred,” said Bitkom Chairman Ralf Wintergerst.
+Bitkom chairman Ralf Wintergerst stated: “The German economy is a very attractive target for cybercriminals and hostile forces.
+The line between organized crime and state-controlled entities is very blurry.”

-About 75% of companies surveyed said they had experienced digital attacks in the past 12 months, down slightly from 84% surveyed last year.
+Approximately 75% of the companies surveyed reported experiencing cyberattacks in the past 12 months, a slight decrease from the 84% surveyed last year.

-According to the head of Bitkom, although the number of companies experiencing data theft has decreased slightly, which is a positive sign and shows that protective measures are working, for the first time, 52% of companies surveyed are concerned that cyberattacks could threaten their survival, up from 45% last year and up sharply from 9% in 2021.
-Of the companies that were attacked, 70% had sensitive data stolen, up more than 4% from the previous year.
-Similarly, 61% of companies had their digital communications monitored, up 4%.
+According to the head of Bitkom, although the number of companies whose data was stolen has decreased slightly, showing a positive sign that protective measures are working, for the first time, 52% of surveyed companies are concerned that cyberattacks could threaten their survival, up from 45% surveyed last year and a sharp increase from 9% in 2021.
+Among the companies that were attacked, 70% had sensitive data stolen, an increase of more than 4% compared to the previous year.
+Similarly, 61% of companies had their digital communications monitored, an increase of 4%.

 Source